mzarejko/the-chess-club/README.md

 This command need all parameters accessible by os.environ

+ Last step is installing [celery](https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html) for performing actions like sending activation mails in background, just type in terminal in dir (/backend/) command like below:

+     $ celery -A base worker -l INFO

+You can see that this comand need main directory of backend 'base'

+     btw.
+Celery should be installed already by 'pip install -r requirements.txt'

 To start frontend you have to install [node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), next type command in /frontend/: